 10. Classification 10.1.
 A candidate who, at the first attempt, obtains an overall mark of 70% or more, with a mark of at least 65% gained in each of the two elements (1.
 Essential Knowledge AND 2.
 Problem Solving and Interpretation), will be awarded a pass with Distinction.
 10.2.
 A candidate who, at the first attempt, obtains an average mark of 65% or more, but who does not meet the criteria for the award of a pass with Distinction, will be awarded a pass with Merit, provided each of the two elements (1.
 Essential Knowledge AND 2.
 Problem Solving and Interpretation) is passed.
 10.3.
-A candidate who passes Year 1 but does not proceed with study will be eligible for the award of Certificate of Higher Education 11.
+A candidate who achieves an overall mark of 40% or more in Year 1 but does not proceed with study will be eligible for the award of Certificate of Higher Education.
+The award of Certificate of Higher Education will be classified by the overall mark as follows: 40-59% Pass 60-69% Merit 70% or more Distinction 11.
 Disclosure of Marks Results will be published by candidate number.
 12. Absence From In-Course Assessment 12.1.
 Where a student has an allowable absence, s/he will be marked absent (A) from a summative assessment.
 Where a student has an A, and there are two or more in-course assessments in the year, the marks awarded will be the average of the other in-course assessment marks gained by the student.
 12.2.
 90% of the marks for the year must be attributed to results of direct assessment i.e. no more than 10% of marks can be attributed to Absent (A) marks.
 12.3.
 An allowable absence is one that is for a significant unforeseeable event such as illness.
 12.4.
 Any other foreseeable absence will only be considered allowable if agreed by the Academic Progress Committee and this will only apply in very strictly limited circumstances.
 12.5.
 A student absent for any other reason will be awarded 0 (zero) for the assessment.
 13. Late Submission of Work Reports, Projects and Assignments submitted after the due deadline will be subject to the late submission policy set out in the College's General Assessment Regulations.
 14. Requirements to Progress to the Next Stage of the Course 14.1.
 Candidates are required to have submitted an Extended Essay.
 14.2.
 In addition to passing overall (see section 8 above) a student must have completed at least 6 weeks of AHEMS prior to the start of BVetMed Year 2.
 A student who has not completed 6 weeks will normally be required to delay their progression to the next year.